 - Any imminent dangers to workers.”Are there physical situations that can be expected to cause accidental death or harm to an employee?”

-Why not make your fleet shop compliant by keeping worker safety up to date with modern fleet safety equipment that meets the current OSHA requirements?
+Why not make your fleet shop compliant by keeping worker safety up to date with modern fleet safety equipment like brake sticks that meets the current OSHA requirements?

 Saferack can do an audit of your current safety initiatives and then make recommendations on how to rectify issues that may cost your company money.